Soo Locks Engineer’s Weekend 2019

 The perfect itinerary of family-friendly activities awaits you during Engineer’s Weekend in Sault Ste.
 Marie.
-The last weekend in June has something for everyone, including racing boats, spectacular vistas, unbridled power, and so much more.
+The last weekend in June has something for everyone: spectacular vistas, unbridled power, and so much more.
 Best of all, it’s your once-per-year chance to sneak a peek behind the scenes at the Soo Locks.

 - Walk across the mighty Soo Locks Walls